Interpreting Deep Neural Networks with the Package innsight: Simulation details

-In addition to the total time required by a method of one of the considered packages for generating an explanation including, if applicable, conversion of the passed model, the time for conversion and the pure execution time are also measured separately.
+In addition to the total time required by a method of one of the considered packages for generating an explanation, the pure execution time is also measured separately.
 How exactly the time measurement of each method of the packages is accomplished can be found in the reproduction material or in the GitHub repository at \url{https://github.com/bips-hb/JSS_innsight}.